wanglmnju/Macroeconomic-Informed-Market-Forecasting/README.md

 📊 Key Results
 Linear regression achieved the lowest MAE.

-XGBoost captured momentum patterns but was prone to overfitting.
+XGBoost/LSTM captured momentum patterns but was prone to overfitting.

 Feature importance showed FRED and CPI were leading indicators.